-- Four courses from at least three different disciplines (history, literature/culture, humanities, social sciences; may include up to one language course) (12 credit hours) - One upper-level course taken during the senior year that culminates in a capstone essay (3 credit hours) - All students are strongly encouraged to take the seminar "Approaching Asia" ASIA 13105
+- Four courses from at least three different disciplines (history, literature/culture, humanities, social sciences; may include up to one language course) (12 credit hours) - One upper-level course taken during the senior year that culminates in a capstone essay (3 credit hours)

-All of the courses associated with this academic program can be found online at registrar.nd.edu/students/class search.php.
+All of the courses associated with this academic program can be found online at registrar.nd.edu/ students/class\search.php.
 The scheduled classes for a given semester may be found by clicking on "Class Search" and selecting the subject Asian Studies.
 Course descriptions can be found by clicking on the subject code and course number in the search results.